Taff3r/StudyConcurrent/Questions.md

 1. Why doesn't the `InterruptedException` reach `t2run()`?
 2. Modify `Queue` to rectify the problem, by removing a few lines, and changing another.
 .. * When the following command is executed: `t2.interrupt();` thread `t2` should now execute its catch clause and print "terminated".
+**Answer**
-* Because the `InterruptedException` is ignored and not passed further up the stack.
+1. Because the `InterruptedException` is ignored and not passed further up the stack.
-* The fix:
+2. The fix:

 ```java
 public class Queue {
     private List<String> list = new LinkedList<String>();